2017 – The story continues…

 I couldn’t have done any of this without the graciousness of our friends at Damiani Wine Cellars.
 Winemaker Lou Damiani has been my mentor and friend from the day in early 2006 when I asked him to teach me the art & science of winemaking.
 His winery partner, Phil Davis, is a heralded grape grower on Seneca Lake.
 While we housed our winery production at Damiani Cellars in Hector, Phil was one of my most demanding critics – which is a good thing.
 In many ways, my wine production is still guided by the combined expertise and passion of Lou and Phil.
 Thanks guys!

 Each year our production has grown and each year we continue to sell out of our wines.
-We’re still small, with fewer than 1,000 cases produced per year, but we have plans for continued growth over the next few years from our new winery home at Sunrise Hill Vineyards.
+We’re still small, with fewer than 1,000 cases produced per year, but we have plans for continued growth over the next few years from our current winery home at Sunrise Hill Vineyards.
 In addition to the bottle sales out of our Aurora shop, restaurants and other retailers in the Cayuga Lake vicinity and Finger Lakes region are seeking our wines – we plan to meet those requests.

 About our name – it came from a conversation in one of those moments when I (Nancy) had cold feet about entering the wine business.
 My husband, Kit (a veteran in the wine industry) assured me with the words, “Don’t worry, I’ll help you.
 You can bet the farm on it.”
 The words stuck with me and Kit has kept his promise.
 His help in the shop, in the winery, and with marketing ideas have been invaluable.
 During 2012 he left his long-time position at another Finger Lakes winery to lead our staff full time.